Author Topic: Chrono Origins: The TV Tropes version. (And other oddities.) (Read 8289 times)

 Darker and Edgier - While the Chrono series is no stranger to heavy themes such as prejudice and existentialism, Origins puts them on the forefront and beyond with subjects such as genocide and the inevitability of death… as well as the lengths (or depths) some people would go to stave off the latter.
 It also has much coarser language, with Cain in particular as quite the potty-mouth.

-Earn Your Happy Ending - Cain, Schala, and many others end up going through hell for it, but completing the Endgame Path brings out the best ending possible for everyone.
+Earn Your Happy Ending - Cain, Schala, and many others end up going through hell for it, but completing Another Path brings out the best ending possible for everyone.

 Everyone Can See It - The painfully obvious attraction between Cain and Schala when the former first arrives as a ward can be seen by everyone, especially King Alphard.
 Even with the changes in attitude the two undergo after the king's death, Eiric and the rest of the party still comment on the tension.